Dentist Contract Lawyer | Attorney Review of Dental Contract | Dentists

 - Base Compensation: What is the annual base salary?
 What is the pay period frequency?
 Does the base compensation increase over the term of the Dental Agreement?

-- Productivity Compensation: If there is productivity compensation; how is it calculated (wRVU, net collections, patient encounters, etc.)?
+- Productivity Compensation: If there is productivity compensation for the associate, how is it calculated (wRVU, net collections, patient encounters, etc.)?

 - Benefits Summary: Are standard benefits offered: health, vision, dental, life, disability, retirement, etc.?